For Black parents with postpartum depression, help can be difficult to find

 During the time of her pregnancy, Zawadi was also transitioning jobs amid the pandemic, leaving her without health insurance and fearful about cost.
 However, Maroon Calabash’s services were free of charge, thanks to grants from the Milwaukee Birthing Access Fund in collaboration with Prism Birth Services, an inclusive community midwifery organization.

-“Reaching out to Maroon Calabash was everything that I needed … I tell Lyanne all the time that she was God sent,” Zawadi says.
+“Reaching out to Maroon Calabash was everything that I needed … I tell Lyanne all the time that she was God sent,” says Zawadi, who also contracted covid-19 after giving birth.

 In a system that is often not getting Black mothers necessary assistance, nonprofits like Maroon Calabash are filling that void.
 The House of Representatives Black Maternal Health Caucus has introduced legislation to provide training for about 30,000 doulas and expand postpartum Medicaid coverage from 60 days to 12 months, as part of its Momnibus Act.
 Portions of this legislation passed as part of the Build Back Better Act in the House in late November, but have yet to pass in the Senate.